Chico da Silva

 About the artist

-Painter.
-Francisco da Silva, known as Chico da Silva, moved with his family to the state of Ceará at the age of six, settling in Fortaleza.
-There he carried out small artisanal activities, such as making wooden clogs and repairing umbrella covers, until, in the early 1940s, the Swiss painter and art critic Jean-Pierre Chabloz discovered his talent and began providing him with cardboard and gouache paint to work with.
-With Chabloz’s continuous support, he took part in the 1st Municipal Salão de Abril in 1943; exhibited at the Askanazy Gallery in Rio de Janeiro in 1945; at the Pour l'Art Gallery in Lausanne, Switzerland, in 1950; and at the Ethnographic Museum of Neuchâtel, also in Switzerland, in 1956.
-His work gained international circulation, and in 1966 he represented Brazil at the 33rd Venice International Biennale, where he received an honorable mention.
+In the early 1940s, the Swiss painter and art critic Jean-Pierre Chabloz recognized his talent and began providing him with cardboard and gouache paints.
+With Chabloz’s support, he participated in the 1st Municipal Salon of April in 1943; exhibited at the Galeria Askanazy in Rio de Janeiro in 1945; at the Galeria Pour l’Art in Lausanne, Switzerland, in 1950; and at the Musée Ethnographique de Neuchâtel, also in Switzerland, in 1956.